FreeFem/FreeFem-doc/docs/reference/Types.md

 	problem Laplacian(u, uh, tgv=1e30) = ...
 	```

-	Refere to $\codered$ for a description of the Dirichlet condition implementation.
+	Refere to [Problem definition](../documentation/FiniteElement/#problem-definition) for a description of the Dirichlet condition implementation.

 !!!note "Pivot tolerance"
 	The tolerance of the pivot in `:::freefem UMFPACK`, `:::freefem LU`, `:::freefem Crout`, `:::freefem Cholesky` factorization can be modified in the problem definition: